nightscout/AndroidAPS/README-Combo.md

 Setup v2:
 - Configure pump using 360 config software.
+// TODO clarify with screenshot or at least better description of the on-screen items
   - Set/leave the menu configuration as "Standard"
   - Set maximum TBR to 500%
   - Disable end of TBR alert
   - Set low cartridge alarm to your licking
 - Get ruffy from https://github.com/jotomo/ruffy (branch `combo-scripter-v2`)
-- Pair the pump, if it doesn't work, switch to the `pairing` branch, pair, then switch back the original branch
+- Pair the pump, if it doesn't work, switch to the `pairing` branch, pair, then switch back the original branch.
+Note that AndroidAPS must not try to talk to the pump during the pairing process TODO setting MDI sufficient?
 - Get AndroidAPS from https://gitlab.com/jotomo/KEF (Branch `combo-scripter-v2`)
 - Make sure you're basal rate is properly set on the pump